UnlyEd/boilerplates-generator/README.md

 A Node 8.10 open source package (MIT license).

+> Meant for a quick start with libraries meant to be published under the MIT licence (NPM)

 ### ~~- node-v8.10-aws-serverless~~ (deprecated)

 A Serverless project using Node 8.10 and AWS provider.